grahamtallen/searchRestaurants/README.md

 Weaknesses of this approach and todos

 - The filters to limit the size of the data linearly searched could be improved.
-Right now they only work one at at time, so adding multiple parameters will slow down the problem
+Right now they only work one at at time, so adding multiple parameters will slow down the problem, see src/api/filter.js
 - The performance of the fast-levenshtein library is unknown

+Notes:

 Readablility